-In a work, there are two characters who aren't related in anyway.
+In a work, there are two characters who aren't related in any way.
 The creator may not have intended (at the time, anyway) for them to be relatives.
-But when that work is adapted to another form of media, suddenly the people in charge decided to make them relatives for a twist, or because the characters have a lot in common to justify that decision.
+But when that work is adapted to another form of media, suddenly the people in charge decided to make them relatives.
+This can be for a variety of reasons including (but not limited to):

 Live Action TV

 - In Mortal Kombat: Annihilation, Raiden and Shao Kahn are revealed to be brothers.
 And later it's revealed that Shinnok is their father.
 Which isn't canon in the video games, except for the equally non-canon Mortal Kombat vs. DC Universe.

 - May have been intended in the Transformers film franchise, when Optimus Prime calls his arch-nemesis Megatron "brother", even thought they're robots.
 Making this example a sort of Cain and Abel.

 - In Batman & Robin, Batgirl is made Alfred's niece (instead of being Commissioner Gordon's daughter).

 - Kirsty in Hellraiser was originally a neighborhood love interest for Larry/Rory Cotton in the novella The Hellbound Heart.
 In the movie she becomes his daughter.

 - The Doctor Who film Dr. Who and the Daleks had Susan and Barbara as Dr. Who's granddaughters (with the surname "Who" no less), with Ian being Barbara's boyfriend.